“Productivity vs efficiency; which do you think is more important?“

 After all, to work smart you sometimes have to work a little less.

-How do you think of productivity and efficiency?
+What do you think of productivity and efficiency?
 Are they overused and meaningless, focused on too much, or still incredibly useful in keeping track of your performance?
 Let me know in the comments below!